 These 16-ounce desserts-in-a-cup are made with McDonald’s soft-serve ice cream and one of several crumbled sweet additives.
-Duplicating soft-serve ice cream at home comes easy using regular vanilla ice cream (not French vanilla), a little whole milk, and a frozen bowl to do the mixing.
+Use my McDonald's McFlurry copycat recipe below to easily duplicate soft-serve ice cream at home using regular vanilla ice cream (not French vanilla), a little whole milk, and a frozen bowl to do the mixing.
 You might also want to freeze the glass that you plan to serve this in to ensure the ice cream is served up creamy yet firm, rather than melted and soupy.

 Source: Top Secret Recipes: Sodas, Smoothies, Spirits & Shakes by Todd Wilbur.